lemonlaug/node-ledger-web/README.md

 It also removes some hardcoded units from the axes of the charts.

+This is designed to work with [this docker container](https://github.com/lemonlaug/docker-ledger-web).

 # ledger-web

 Web front-end to access the Ledger command-line interface ([ledger-cli.org](http://ledger-cli.org/)).